Kannagawa Hydropower Plant: Power station

 The power station is 1600 ft underground and measures 708 ft long, 108 ft wide, and 169 ft high.
 It will contain 6 x 470 MW pump generators for a total capacity of 2,820 MW.
-Water from the upper Minamiaiki Reservoir is transferred through the power house and after producing electricity, it is brought to the lower Ueno Reservoir.
+Water from the upper Minamiaiki Reservoir is transferred through the power house and after producing electricity, it runs to the lower Ueno Reservoir.
 The pump-generators can then pump water from the lower reservoir back up to the upper reservoir for re-use in hydroelectric power production.
 The water tunnel connecting the two reservoirs is 3.8 mi long.
 The power station also has an effective hydraulic head of 653 m and maximum discharge of 510 m3/s.

 Dams

 The Minamiaiki Dam is located in Nagano Prefecture and is a 136 m high and 444 m long rock-fill dam.
 It is made of 7300000 m3 of material and withholds a 19170000 m3 reservoir.
 The Ueno Dam, in Gunma Prefecture, is a 120 m high and 350 m long concrete-gravity dam.
 It is made of 720000 m3 of material and withholds a 18400000 m3 reservoir.